alykoshin/inline-install/README.md

 ### new InlineInstall(options)
 - Parameter `options` is an object consisting of following properties:
-  - `itemId`          - Extension Id in Chrome Web Store (it is a part of extension url 'https://chrome.google.com/webstore/detail/<itemId>')
+  - `itemId`          - Extension Id in Chrome Web Store which is a part of extension url 'https://chrome.google.com/webstore/detail/\<itemId\>'
   - `checkInstalled`  - Check if the extension is already installed in the browser (default: `true`)
   - `prompt`          - Object defining the prompt to be shown to the user, containing of following properties:
     - `text`          - Text to prompt the user (default: 'This site requires Chrome Extension to be installed.
 Proceed with the installation?')